BY PAUL ROQUET

-Ambient Media: Japanese Atmospheres of Self.
+Paul Roquet is author of Ambient Media: Japanese Atmospheres of Self.
 He is a postdoctoral fellow in global media and film studies at Brown University.

 “Through a series of probing interventions, Paul Roquet generates a new environment for Japan studies—one that takes into account the faint, ambient, receding, and ubiquitous immaterialities that fill Japan’s ether.
 This is a work worth noticing.” —Akira Mizuta Lippit, University of Southern California